 After a year of lockdowns, spring and summer effectively played the role of an oven heated to 180 degrees Celsius, helping the ingredients of economic normality bind together.
 As expected this led to an uptick in inflation.
 However, hopes for a short-term peak followed by a reduction to trend level are now being challenged.

 Persistent supply chain disruption and rising oil prices, combined with labour shortages prompting wage inflation, means there are growing fears of the oven (economy) over-heating and the cake (inflation) overspilling its tin.
 If inflation sticks around for longer and interest rates subsequently begin a reversal from their record lows, then, what impact might be felt on a multi-asset portfolio and how can a manager look to counter it?

 The multi-asset recipe

-We also have an allocation of 7.5% to hybrids (named as such because they are rated as 50% debt and 50% equity).
-Hybrids sit lower down the capital structure of a business, coming higher than equity but lower than most other kinds of debt, so you are paid a premium for that subordination.
-For this reason, we select our hybrids carefully but have added to the asset class over the past few years when the right conditions are met.
+We continue to like convertibles, with an 8% allocation in the portfolio, for their absolute return characteristics.
+With convertibles you are generally lower down in the capital structure (coming higher than equity but lower than most other kinds of debt), so you are paid a premium for that subordination.
+For this reason, we select our convertibles carefully but have been steadily adding to the asset class over the past few years when issuances arrive and the right conditions are met.